 Note that the legal process is started in a different manner compared to the West.
 The petitioning party in the matter which might be you bringing the case to court is responsible for requesting the Thai courts to issue the summons against the respondent in the matter.
 There is also a separate petition which you have to complete which must be a request to the courts to serve the complaint and summons to the defendant.
 Note that there is no Sheriff of the Court in Thailand and the Police manage this process.

-Note that foreign judgements can be used as evidence but is not enforceable in Thailand.
-You need to speak to a local lawyer about enforcing a foreign judgement and how best to approach the matter to be fast and cost effective as the Thai courts will look at the foreign judgement again before making a ruling.
+Also, note that foreign judgments can be used as evidence but is not enforceable in Thailand.
+You need to speak to a local lawyer about enforcing a foreign judgment and how best to approach the matter.
+This in order to ensure that it is fast and cost-effective, as the Thai courts will look at the foreign judgment again before making a ruling.

-If you are looking at pursing damages in Thailand then speak to us online or email us for more assistance.
-You can also call us toll-free from the UK, US or Australia or you can simply walk into our offices in Phuket of Bangkok for immediate assistance.
+If you are looking at pursuing damages in Thailand then speak to us online or email us for more assistance.
+You can also call us toll-free from the UK, US, or Australia or you can simply walk into our offices in Phuket of Bangkok for immediate assistance.